mikegratton/dim/README.md

 # Input and Output

 ## Formatters, Facets, and Locales

-The formatter is a simple class that associates a string symbol with information on how to nondimensionalize a quantity.
+Input/output in Dim rests on the `formatter` class.
+The formatter is a simple class that associates a string "symbol" with information on how to nondimensionalize a quantity.
 For example
 ```
 si::formatter<si::Angle> degree_formatter("deg", si::degree);
 ```
 will format angles as degrees.
-The template parameter is the quantity type (`si::Angle`), the first argument is the symbol string (`deg`), and the second argument gives what you would multiply 1.0 by to obtain a quantity of the indicated symbol (`si::degree`).
+The template parameter is the quantity type (`si::Angle`), the first argument is the symbol string ("deg"), and the second argument gives what you would multiply 1.0 by to obtain a quantity of the indicated symbol (`si::degree`).
 There's an optional third argument that is used for temperature conversion as an additive offset:
 ```